 Roads and Maritime Services is upgrading the M1 Pacific Motorway between the Kariong and Somersby interchanges to improve traffic flow and safety.
 The upgrade involves widening the motorway and lengthening and widening three of the four ramps at the Kariong interchange.

-This project is one of three M1 Upgrades, providing a better and more reliable journey on one of Australia’s busiest roads.
+This project was one of three M1 Upgrades providing a better and more reliable journey on one of Australia’s busiest roads.

 The M1 Pacific Motorway is an important link for motorists travelling between Sydney to Brisbane, which is one of the busiest transport routes in Australia.